bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 The API is protected by **JSON Web Tokens authentication (JWT)** and both the **Blazor WASM app** and the **.NET Web API** had a reference on the same **Shared Class Library**.

-In the accompanying **GitHub Repo**, you find a **.NET Web API protected by JWT authentication** where the API is consumed by a **Blazor WebAssembly application**.
+In the accompanying **GitHub Repo**, you find the same setup of a **.NET Web API protected by JWT authentication** where the API is consumed by a **Blazor WebAssembly application**.

 To focus on the **Project's Containerization** and to keep things simple **only the Register and Login functionality** are implemented.

 ## Goal

-**Dockerize** the complete project, so that project owners can always see the latest status of their project, by just entering a few commands via the terminal.
+**Dockerize** the complete project, so that **project owners can always see the latest status** of the project, by just entering a few commands via the Terminal.

-This journey was more difficult than I expected and that's why I decided to write an article about it—to organize my thoughts and provide a reference for others who may encounter the same problems.
+This journey was more difficult than I expected and that's why I decided to write an article about it—**to organize my thoughts and provide a reference for others** who may encounter the same problems.

 ## Requirements